kyrellverano/Finite-Memory-Controller/README.md

 ## Dynamic Plumes
 An additional feature is to be able to evaluate policies given a dynamic environment: for the detecton of signals, instead of using a probabilistic model derived from time-averaged snapshots of the plume, here we use the snapshots of the plume at each time [searcher receive a signal if concentration>threshold].

+For this feature, one can download the folder FSC_dynamic_eval and then add the contents of this to the original/home folder, with all the other requisite codes and data already in there.